-Employers will be provided with financial support from the public funds for up to 60% of the super-gross wage (i.e. the amount paid by the employer, including social and health insurance contributions) up to a maximum amount of CZK 29,000 (with regard to each employee).
-This applies to the following situations:
+Employers will be provided with financial support from public funds of 60% the wage + social and health insurance contributions paid by the employer up to a maximum amount of CZK 29,000 (per employee for the respective month).
+This applies in the following situations:

-- Where there is an obstacles to work on the employers' side due to quarantine or child care of a significant proportion (30%) of employees, employees (except for those in quarantine or taking care of children) are entitled to receive 100% of their average earnings.
+- Where there are obstacles to work on the employers' side due to the quarantine or child care needs of a significant proportion (at least 30%) of its employees, employees (except for those in quarantine or taking care of children) are entitled to receive 100% of their average earnings.

-- Where there is an obstacles to work on the employers' side due to shortages of supplies, employees are entitled to receive 80% of their average earnings.
+- Where there are obstacles to work on the employers' side due to shortages of supplies, employees are entitled to receive 80% of their average earnings.

-- Where there is an obstacle to work on the employers' side due to a drop in sales of the employer's products or a drop in demand for services rendered by the employer, employees are entitled to receive 60% of their average earnings.
+- Where there are obstacle to work on the employers' side due to a drop in sales of the employer's products or a drop in demand for services rendered by the employer, employees are entitled to receive 60% of their average earnings.